 Among social psychologists, Scott is perhaps best known as the founder and executive director of the Social Psychology Network, a nonprofit membership organization whose mission is “to promote peace, social justice, and sustainable living through public education, research, and the advancement of psychology.”

-Scott is a fellow of the Association for Psychological Science, the American Psychological Association, the Society for the Teaching of Psychology, and the Society of Experimental Social Psychology.
-He also serves on the Institute for Humane Education Curriculum Advisory Board and Society for the Psychological Study of Social Issues Council, and his work has been recognized with several national and regional awards.
+Scott is a fellow of the American Association for the Advancement of Science, Association for Psychological Science, the American Psychological Association, the Society for the Teaching of Psychology, and the Society of Experimental Social Psychology.
+He also serves on the Institute for Humane Education Curriculum Advisory Board, and his work has been recognized with several national and regional awards.

 Teaching and Mentoring Awards